Matt Pike: Personal life

 In 2012, Pike made his problems with addiction public as he dropped off the Rockstar Mayhem Festival during the summer and went into rehab.
 He cited health problems caused by his heavy consumption of alcohol as the reason.
 He admitted to having "fallen off the wagon" a few times since.
 In addition to this, he has admitted to suffering from bipolar disorder, and has sustained bodily injuries from relentless years of touring.

 In 2018, Pike's band High on Fire announced they would be cancelling their upcoming tour due to Pike needing a partial amputation of one of his toes.
 Again on January 7, 2019, they announced via their Instagram that High on Fire would be cancelling their 2019 Electric Messiah tour because of Pike's risk of losing his big toe or part of his foot, due to complications from diabetes.

 On August 17, 2019, Pike married musician and tattoo artist Alyssa Maucere in a small ceremony in Las Vegas.
-He also has a daughter from a prior relationship.
-Through her, he has one granddaughter.
+He has a daughter from a prior relationship, through whom he has one granddaughter.